JessDataNLP/GenderID-CLI/README.md

 GenderID-CLI aims to assist in tasks where gender inference from names is relevant, but it is crucial to use this tool responsibly, considering its limitations and the broader context of gender diversity and inclusivity.

+Another important point is that the scripts makes an API call for each row, thus API usage must be considered.

 ## Getting Started

-To get started with GenderID-CLI, clone the repository, set up your environment with the required dependencies, and you're ready to add gender identification to your datasets with just a few commands.
+To get started with GenderID-CLI, clone the repository, set up your environment with the required dependencies, get access to OpenAI APIs and you're ready to add gender identification to your datasets with just a few commands.

 ## Contribution